Carotenoid: Plant colors

 The most common carotenoids include lycopene and the vitamin A precursor β-carotene.
 In plants, the xanthophyll lutein is the most abundant carotenoid and its role in preventing age-related eye disease is currently under investigation.
 Lutein and the other carotenoid pigments found in mature leaves are often not obvious because of the masking presence of chlorophyll.
 When chlorophyll is not present, as in autumn foliage, the yellows and oranges of the carotenoids are predominant.
 For the same reason, carotenoid colors often predominate in ripe fruit after being unmasked by the disappearance of chlorophyll.

-Carotenoids are responsible for the brilliant yellows and oranges that tint deciduous foliage (such as dying autumn leaves) of certain hardwood species as hickories, ash, maple, yellow poplar, aspen, birch, black cherry, sycamore, cottonwood, sassafras, and alder.
+Carotenoids are responsible for the brilliant yellows and oranges that tint deciduous foliage (such as dying autumn leaves) of certain hardwood species, such as hickory, ash, maple, and alder.
 Carotenoids are the dominant pigment in autumn leaf coloration of about 15-30% of tree species.
 However, the reds, the purples, and their blended combinations that decorate autumn foliage usually come from another group of pigments in the cells called anthocyanins.
 Unlike the carotenoids, these pigments are not present in the leaf throughout the growing season, but are actively produced towards the end of summer.